Madalina088/Aeries_Project/README.md

 -	functional business specifications are defined
 -	test plan document is defined
--	test cases that cover all the requirements mentioned in the documentation and test data are created
 -	roles needed for the project are allocated
--	testing environment is up and running
--	smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)

 Exit criteria: